Dublin based ventilation installation, offering fitting of air vents, extractor fans, heat recovery units and humidity controlled fans.

 Condensation can be a more complex issue to solve.
 It is caused by an increase in internal humidity, and is often attributed to people breathing, cooking, bathing and drying clothes.
 In order to reduce the effects of condensation, the control of moisture is necessary along with appropriate insulation, heating and ventilation.
 Moisture will condense on a cold surface, so therefore we try to insulate walls, ceilings, floors and of course install good glazing to increase internal surface temperature and reduce the risk of condensation.

 The need for heating is self-explanatory in that, it’s important especially with old buildings that some background heating is used regularly.
+If you are looking for the supply & fit of a storage heater or more, let us know.

 Permanent background ventilation is required by law in all habitable rooms.
 This can take several forms including the usual ‘whole in the wall’ vents, window vents and several types of mechanical ventilation.
 It’s becoming clear that with increased air-tightness there are questions and decisions to be made regarding how we supply adequate fresh air to our new and retro-fitted homes.
 In retrofit situations with increased air-tightness and insulation levels the use of mechanical ventilation can often be the best solution –although specialist assistance in choosing a system is recommended.